Howard Schnellenberger, 87, Miami, Louisville coach, dies | Times Leader

-MIAMI (AP) — Howard Schnellenberger was a pipe smoker with a push-broom mustache and gruff baritone, and he paired his grandiloquent manner with grandiose visions for football at Miami, Louisville and Florida Atlantic that caused snickers.

-At all three schools, Schnellenberger disproved doubters.
-He revived the sport at Miami and Louisville and started the program at Florida Atlantic during a coaching career that spanned a half century.
+MIAMI — Howard Schnellenberger, who revived football at the University of Miami and Louisville and started the program at Florida Atlantic during a coaching career that spanned a half century, died Saturday.
+He was 87.

 Schnellenberger had a career record below .500, but when it came to building, he was a winner.
-His legacy includes on-campus stadiums at Louisville and Florida Atlantic.
+His legacy includes campus stadiums at Louisville and Florida Atlantic.

 Everywhere Schnellenberger coached, he envisioned a winning team as a unifying force, the way it was with the ’83 Hurricanes.